-To qualify for the exam, you must hold a current, unrestricted Registered Nurse license in either the United States, a US Territory, Canada or equivalent RN license.
+To qualify for the exam, you must hold a current, unrestricted Registered Nurse license in either the United States, a US Territory, Canada, Australia or equivalent RN license.
 We suggest practicing in your area of interest for at least two years, but this is not required.
 Check your eligibility here.

 Once you are in your BCEN Account, locate the “My Certifications” section on the left-hand side of the screen.
 Here you will see all five of our certification logos.

 Click Create New Application next to the CEN logo to open it.

 Answer the required questions.

 Select the type of payment option – credit card, company check or ECheck/ACH – you wish to use.
 If paying by credit card, select the billing address then enter the credit card information.

 Click Submit Order.